Gelatinous-games/mqjam2024/README.md

 ## Developers:

+> [!TIP]
-The code you should worry about is creating objects.
+> The code you should worry about is creating objects.
 The data structure of an object can be found under `/main/src/base.h`, and an example on how to create a unique object is under `main/src/objs/Object_Example.h`.

+> [!NOTE]
-If you encounter problems contact Harris.
+> If you encounter problems contact Harris.

 ### Important notes:

+> [!IMPORTANT]
-As mentioned above, the bulk of editable code is expanding on `base.h`.
+> As mentioned above, the bulk of editable code is expanding on `base.h`.
 An example is found under `Object_Example.c`, which is a tester object I've been using.
+>
-Each object base has 4 function references which you can overwrite in a dedicated creation function for your object.
+> Each object base has 4 function references which you can overwrite in a dedicated creation function for your object.
 These functions are for initialization, destruction, frame logic & rendering.

+> [CAUTION]
-Make sure to destroy all resources.
+> Make sure to destroy all resources

+> [!WARNING]
-A little wrapper for sprites is found under sprite.c, with the CreateSprite function.
+> A little wrapper for sprites is found under sprite.c, with the CreateSprite function.
 Make sure to destroy this sprite once your object is destroyed.

+> [!TIP]
-This sprite object can be passed to the variants of RenderSprite to draw it at any position.
+> This sprite object can be passed to the variants of RenderSprite to draw it at any position.
 This supports rotations.

-* UNIX uses:
+> [!TIP]
+> UNIX users need to open `${workspaceFolder}/main` in terminal and use:
 ```bash
 cmake -DBUILD_SHARED_LIBS=ON -B build && cmake --build build && ./build/gamer
 ```